jonnymind/SIRPAS/Books/Base_System.md

-A character might also decide not perform any action when its turn comes; if it does so, it can prehempt any other action performed later on by characters down the initiative ranking, or eventually use a defence to respond to a later attack.
+A character might also decide not perform any action when its turn comes; if it does so, it can prehempt any other action performed later on by characters down the initiative ranking, or eventually use a defense to respond to a later attack.

-### Instinctive Defence {#BaM-m-basic-combat-instinctive-defence}
+### Instinctive Defense {#BaM-m-basic-combat-instinctive-defense}

-In some situations, the defender is aware of the incoming attack (i.e. has seen the attacker and is ready to receive the blow) but can’t use any defence.
-One reason might be that it already used all the defence at its disposal in a combat turn and can’t react any more, or it might be that it has no proficiency in that kind of combat — this often happens with metaphysical attacks directed at targets that don’t have a specific skill to use in response — or in case it’s
+In some situations, the defender is aware of the incoming attack (i.e. has seen the attacker and is ready to receive the blow) but can’t use any defense.
+One reason might be that it already used all the defense at its disposal in a combat turn and can’t react any more, or it might be that it has no proficiency in that kind of combat — this often happens with metaphysical attacks directed at targets that don’t have a specific skill to use in response — or in case it’s